One person killed after hours-long standoff in Oklahoma City

 She said she knew he had a firearm and was concerned for him.

-When officers arrived to the scene, near South Shartel and Britton, the man barricaded himself inside his apartment.
+When officers arrived to the scene, near S. Shartel and S.W.
+89th, the man barricaded himself inside his apartment.

 Officials say police spent around three and a half hours trying to get the man to come out of his apartment.